 Smt Smrithi Adinarayanan inspires young people through a practical approach to life.
 Deeply interested in the cause of Education and having a decade of experience in academics and research, she has inspired several teachers and students through her insights on the teaching and learning process.
 As a yogic practitioner, technologist and story-teller, she blends these aspects to design transformative programs at Anaadi Foundation.

-Varalakshmi L, a former Software and Healthcare Systems Engineer, is currently researching into Indic health systems and working towards bettering their reach at a policy level.
+Varalakshmi L, a former Software and Healthcare Systems Engineer, is currently researching, at Anaadi Foundation, into Indic health systems and working towards bettering their reach at a policy level.
 Deeply interested in the Ithihasa, Varalakshmi is good at blending modern day policy and governance with Neeti.

 Shyam is a consultant with Vision India Foundation and a member of Anaadi Foundation.
 His work focusses on research and design of courses at the intersection of culture, technology and policy.
 His articles on civilisational perspectives informing contemporary social and political issues have been published in various media outlets including BBC, The New Indian Express, DNA, Huffington Post, Swarajya etc. Currently he is working on a book on how Indian frameworks can help us navigate the volatility of our contemporary urban lives.
 Shyam has a Bachelors in Computer Science from Amrita University, Coimbatore.
 He co-founded Eduseva Technologies- a social enterprise focussing on technology and pedagogy-driven interventions in Education.
 He dreams of seeing India as a civilisation informing India as a nation in every sphere of life.